A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Introduction

-Motivated by the challenges mentioned above, we study the estimation and inference for genetic covariance based on the individual-level GWAS data.
-We consider generic population models for the outcomes that are possibly associated with the genotypes nonlinearly.
-Specifically, we consider the following models for the two outcomes,
+Motivated by the challenges mentioned above, we study estimation and inference for genetic covariance based on the individual-level GWAS data.
+We consider generic population models for the trait that is possibly associated with the genotypes nonlinearly.
+Specifically, we consider the following models for the two traits,

-where $y_i$ and $z_i$ are two responses such as complex traits, disease outcomes, or gene expressions, and $x_i\tr = (x_{i1}, \cdots, x_{ip} ) \tr \in\R^{p}$ denotes the $i$-th observation of $p$ genetic variants.
-We consider high-dimensional covariates, i.e., $p$ can be larger and much larger than the sample sizes.
+where $y_i$ and $z_i$ are two trait values, including continuous complex trait measures, disease outcomes, or gene expressions, and $x_i\tr = (x_{i1}, \cdots, x_{ip} ) \tr \in\R^{p}$ denotes the $i$-th observation of $p$ genetic variants, each coded as 0, 1 and 2.
+In typical GWAS, $p$ can be larger and much larger than the sample sizes.
 The functions $f^*(\cdot)$ and $g^*(\cdot)$ denote the true conditional mean functions of $y_i$ and $z_i$, respectively, such that $\E[\eps^{*}_i\mid x_i]=\E[v^*_i\mid x_i]=0$.
-In genetic terms, $f^{*}(x_i)$ is the genetic value of $y_i$, representing the total effects of all the considered genetic loci.
-The error terms $\varepsilon^{*}_i$ and $ v^{*}_i $ can be dependent due to the confounding effects.
+In genetic terms, $f^{*}(x_i)$ is the genetic effect of $y_i$, representing the total effects of all the genetic variants considered.
+The error terms $\varepsilon^{*}_i$ and $ v^{*}_i $ can be dependent due to possible confounding effects.
 The functions $f^*(\cdot)$ and $g^*(\cdot)$ can be known or unknown.
-We emphasize that model \eqref{true-model} includes a general class of outcome models, which can be parametric or non-parametric.
+We emphasize that Model \eqref{true-model} includes a general class of trait models, which can be parametric or non-parametric.